-Luke Harrigan was named the head baseball coach for Coker in May 2016, and has since led the Cobras to a total of 40 wins, and a trip to the South Atlantic Conference tournament in 2017.
+Luke Harrigan was named the head baseball coach for Coker in May 2016, and has since led the Cobras to a total of 56 wins, and trips to the South Atlantic Conference tournament in 2017 and 2019.
+2019 saw Harrigan's team rack up three more All-Conference honors, as Larry McCabe and Casey Demko were named All-League honorable mention and Lake Lybrand was also named to the league's All-Defensive Team.
 His pitching staff led the conference in fewest home runs allowed in 2018, and he coached two All-Conference selections in Griffin Hollifield (2nd team, relief pitcher) and Forrest Arnold (honorable mention, starting pitcher) during the 2017 season.

 Harrigan came to Coker after five years as the head coach at Alderson Broaddus University, where he led the Battlers to five consecutive winning seasons with an overall record of 144-103.
 The Battlers enjoyed an impressive 29-win season in his first season (2012), and a trip to the West Virginia Intercollegiate Athletic Conference Championship Game.
 Alderson Broaddus finished in second place that year, and their 29 wins were the most in program history at the time.
 Harrigan quickly bested that mark, leading the Battlers to a new school-record 33 wins in 2015 after previously tying the 29-win mark in the previous two seasons.